ManasaSavanur/ManasaSavanur-Data-Engineering_ETL_Airflow/README-AIRFLOW-DOCKER.md

 - The compose file sets `_PIP_ADDITIONAL_REQUIREMENTS=pandas`, so pandas will be installed inside the container automatically at startup.
 - The `dags/` volume is mounted read-only from the host; if you want to edit DAG files from the container, remove `:ro` in `docker-compose.yaml`.
 - Network access is required to fetch the Google Sheets CSV from your DAG.
-- If you prefer a more production-like setup (Postgres + Redis + scheduler + workers), I can add the full official docker-compose example; this simple setup is intended for local development and testing.
+- If you prefer a more production-like setup (Postgres + Redis + scheduler + workers)

 Troubleshooting
 - If the webserver port 8080 is already used, change the port mapping in `docker-compose.yaml`.